 Whether the format can also be used for DL-only beam indication (in case of separate DL/UL) and joint DL/UL beam indication

 Whether it is a “brand new” format or based on some extension of the existing DCI formats other than 1_1 and 1_2 (e.g. 1_0, 0_0, 0_1, or 0_2)

+If UL-related DCI is used, whether it is accompanied with UL grant or not

 Acknowledgment mechanism, e.g. analogous to SPS PDSCH release

-Decide if the maximum number of activated TCI states can be kept as 8 (cf. Rel.15/16) or should be increased